Interesting architectual feature is that no room abuts another - maintaining a cool atmosphere through summer heat and humidity.

 Themes: Architectural, community development, education, religion, social/humanitarian.

-In 1833, William Bartlet, benefactor of Andover Theological Seminary, promised $5,000 for a house for Prof. Thomas Skinner who lived here 3 years.
-The house was constructed in 1833-34. by Bartlet and three years late he transferred ownership to the Trustees of the Academy.
+In 1833, William Bartlet, a merchant from Newburyport and benefactor of Andover Theological Seminary, promised $5,000 for a house for Prof. Thomas Skinner who lived here 3 years.
+The house was constructed in 1833-34 by Bartlet and three years later he transferred ownership to the Trustees of the Academy.
+The deed was transferred on Aug.
+15, 1837 and states; .... "a certain brick dwelling house, which was built by me in the years 1833 and 1834 on land in Andover, aforesaid, belonging to the said Trustees, in their capacity aforesaid and which was designed and appropriated for the residence of the "Professor of Sacred Rhetoric" in the Theological Seminary, in said Academy.

 The Rev. Edwards Amasa Park [1808-1900] was one of the most influential religious thinkers and writers of the 19th century.
 He served as Professor of Sacred Rhetoric at Andover Theological Seminary, 1836-1847 and was Prof. of Christian Theology, 1847-1881 and prof. emeritus to 1900.
 He was editor of the religious organ, Bibliotheca Sacra.